Dr Jenna Cash

 Research Overview

-We use a variety of complementary approaches, including multiphoton live imaging of skin repair in mouse, flow cytometry and immunohistochemical techniques.
+We use a variety of complementary approaches, including single-cell spatial multiomic profiling, scRNAseq, immunohistochemistry, multiphoton imaging and precision cut skin slice culture.
 We also take advantage of in vitro assays and human wound biopsies to help dissect mechanism and provide translational relevance.

 Document